Raising Clarrie Hall Dam

 Hi, I’m wondering how the raising of the wall will affect residents downstream for flood insurance?
 Also what steps are being taken to strengthen the wall so movement doesn’t happen to the extent it has so far?

-Another Concerned resident asked almost 4 years ago
+Another Concerned resident asked over 4 years ago

 There has been no movement of the wall since its construction.